Windiwindy/Fltrp-Log/FLTRP.md

 ## Dec 4
 ### Impromptu - def of innovation and the meaning of innovation to science and tech
+### Impromptu - the eyes of children - how disabled people are seen

 ### Economics
 #### Comparative advantage
 - Definition: A person has a comparative advantage at producing something if he can produce it at lower cost than anyone else. (cost: opportunity cost) The law of comparative advantage is popularly attributed to English political economist David Ricardo.